-Jaskirt Dhaliwal-Boora (b.1985, Birmingham) is an award-winning multi-disciplinary artist whose work focuses on a socially engaged practice, working with local communities.
+Jaskirt Dhaliwal-Boora is a multi-disciplinary artist with a focus on socially engaged practice, working with local communities on global issues.
 She is interested in celebrating untold stories while exploring visual representations of gender, ethnicity and place.

 Awards

-2023 Shortlist for BJP Portrait of Britain award, Vol.6 for portrait of Tiegan from body of work A Place Called Home
+2024 Winner of BJP Portrait of Britain award, Vol.6 for the portrait of Tiegan and Alfie from body of work A Place Called Home

 2023 Shortlist for Women Behind the Lens award (theme Space and Place) for work People, Place and Sport